stoermelder/vcvrack-packone/docs/transit/Transit.md

 Setup of TRANSIT itself is unchanged: bind parameters and save snapshots in Write-mode as described above — just switch the pad off first if it is currently active.
 The pad itself does not store snapshots — it only assigns a 2D-position to snapshots that already exist on the host TRANSIT.

 The _Pad active_ switch left of the ports toggles whether the pad currently drives TRANSIT at all.
 Switching it off freezes the bound parameters at their last blended values, stops the snapshot LEDs on TRANSIT from blinking, and restores TRANSIT's Read/Write/Auto switch to its normal behavior (so snapshots can be saved or cleared again) — while the pad itself stays fully usable throughout: points can still be dragged, bound/unbound, and snapshot-sets edited or switched, none of which reaches TRANSIT until the switch is turned back on.
 This is useful for rearranging or fine-tuning snapshots without disturbing the currently playing sound; the alternative would be unplugging the expander, which also drops it out of the +T chain.
 The pad's screen dims and shows an _OFF_ label in the bottom-left corner while switched off.
+The switch can also be toggled with the **Space** key while hovering over the module.

 #### The XY-pad